Demand for Agricultural Information among

 Among cultivators, 91 per cent of the respondents reported having small or marginal landholdings (5 acres or less); 33 per cent of the livestock keepers were landless, and of the remaining, almost all had small or marginal landholdings.
 This is consistent with national-level data, which suggest that households where women are engaged in agricultural activities tend to be poorer than households where they are not (Srivastava and Srivastava 2010).

 Most of the women respondents reported spending more than four hours a day on agricultural activities such as weeding, fertilizer application, harvesting, and sowing.
-Cultivators reported growing millet (57 per cent), rice (51 per cent), pulses and beans (24 per cent), and vegetables (13 per cent).
+Cultivators reported growing millets (57 per cent), rice (51 per cent), pulses and beans (24 per cent), and vegetables (13 per cent).
 Among livestock keepers, cattle were the most common animals, followed by goats and chicken.

 Almost all the respondents worked at the production of some food items – rice, millets, beans, milk, etc. – for household consumption, a feature of the data that highlights the link between agriculture and household nutrition.
 In the focus group discussions, livestock keepers reported holding back about half a litre of milk every day for household needs and selling the surplus in the market.
 In the male focus group discussions, men reported holding back 20 to 40 kilograms of pulses for household consumption.
 In fact, 13 per cent of the respondents were engaged in production exclusively for household consumption.